Discover Economical Family Nurse Practitioner Programs Near Hartford, Connecticut

 Online Learning - Visit Website

-Sacred Heart University's online Family Nurse Practitioner program offers an economical pathway to advanced nursing practice.
-With competitive tuition at $955 per credit, students complete a comprehensive 42-credit curriculum spanning 2.5 years.
-The CCNE-accredited program provides flexible online learning complemented by two local residencies, preparing nurses to diagnose and manage patient care across all age groups.
-Admission requires a 3.0 GPA, active RN license, and one year of nursing experience.
-The program strategically positions graduates for a high-demand career with projected 40% job growth and potential median earnings exceeding $108,000.
+Sacred Heart University's online Family Nurse Practitioner MSN program offers a comprehensive pathway for registered nurses seeking advanced primary care expertise.
+With a competitive tuition rate of $955 per credit, this program provides an economical educational opportunity for nurses.
+The curriculum spans 2.5 years and includes 42 credit hours, featuring flexible online learning with two local residencies.
+Students develop advanced clinical skills to diagnose and treat patients across all age groups.
+The program requires a 3.0 GPA, current RN license, and one year of nursing experience.
+With a projected 40% job growth and potential median earnings over $108,000, graduates are positioned for a lucrative healthcare career.

 Master's - MSN: Family Nurse Practitioner